tammet/nlpsolver/README.md

 The system requires Linux and has been developed using Python 3.8.
 The only external dependencies except Python are:
-* The Stanford Stanza NLP package https://stanfordnlp.github.io/stanza/ converting English to a [Universal Dependencies](https://universaldependencies.org/) graph.
+* The Stanford Stanza NLP package https://stanfordnlp.github.io/stanza/ converting English to a [UD](https://universaldependencies.org/) graph.
 * The reasoner binary `gk`, included in the system.
 * Data files from the tarball http://logictools.org/data/nlpsolver_data.tar.gz